-20.3 Should a pupil go missing from SPARKENHOE COMMUNITY PRIMARY SCHOOL our Attendance Officer (Penny Cooper) will inform the DSL/SLT and contact the Educational Welfare Service.
+31.3 Should a pupil go missing from SPARKENHOE COMMUNITY PRIMARY SCHOOL our Attendance Officer Penny Cooper who is also a deputy DSL/and a member of SLT will inform the DSL/SLT and contact the Educational Welfare Service.
 The DSL will consider further actions and/or support should it be required and to ensure they help identify the any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future.

-20.4 At SPARKENHOE COMMUNITY PRIMARY SCHOOL if a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken and measures are in place.
+31.4 At SPARKENHOE COMMUNITY PRIMARY SCHOOL if a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken and measures are in place.
 I.e. we will follow our school guidelines in monitoring those parents/carers home tutoring, follow procedures where a child is taken out of school to go on holiday, where a child is removed from school as the family are moving away;

-20.5 We will notify All relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded and child folders/information will be passed on to the appropriate person (where applicable).
+31.5 We will notify All relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded and child folders/information will be passed on to the appropriate person (where applicable).